Skip to content ↓

 Reading

 We enjoy reading for pleasure throughout the week in our book corner, in the classroom and at the library.
 We love taking books home from the library and changing them each week.
 We read as part of our guided reading lessons every day and enjoy reading our books to adults in school.
 We aim to change library books on Tuesday but they can be swapped any day with a book from our book corner.
-Bug Club books will be changed every Thursday unless otherwise notified.
+Bug Club books will be changed every Wednesday unless otherwise notified.
 Please ensure all books are in school each day so that we can read 1:1 with your child when we have volunteers and staff available.

 English